 Saraswati Mahal Library

 Saraswati Mahal Library is the biggest delight in this palace complex.
 Though as a tourist you only get to see the museum.
-At the entrance, there is a full wall Tanjore painting that can hold your eyes for quite some time.
+At the entrance, there is a full wall of Tanjore paintings that can hold your eyes for quite some time.
 Unfortunately, you are not allowed to take pictures here.
-Inside the museum, you can see the botanical and medical records, the Shastras or encyclopedias dedicated to animals like horses and elephants.
-Beautiful paintings of fishes and butterflies, musical records, prints of Daniel photographs.
-Various manuscripts, books from the Serfoji’s printing press.
+Inside the museum, you can see the botanical and medical records, the Shastras, or encyclopedias dedicated to animals like horses and elephants.
+Beautiful paintings of fishes and butterflies, musical records, and prints of Daniel’s photographs.
+Various manuscripts, and books from the Serfoji’s printing press.
 A Tamil – English dictionary, miniature Chitra Ramayana, 19 Parva Mahabharata, etc.

-There is documentation of things like Punishment methods of China, 64 bathing Ghats of Varanasi, almanacs, and human physiognomy charts.
-There are amusing things like microscopic writing with each letter formed by scores of word Shiva, coiled manuscripts, and cloth designs.
+There is documentation of things like the Punishment methods of China, the 64 bathing Ghats of Varanasi, almanacs, and human physiognomy charts.
+There are amusing things like microscopic writing with each letter formed by scores of words Shiva, coiled manuscripts, and cloth designs.
 It is not a huge museum.
-But a very interesting and well maintained displayed and documented one.
-The bookshop of the library had the books only in Tamil and Marathi languages.
+But a very interesting and well-maintained displayed and documented one.
+The bookshop in the library had books only in Tamil and Marathi languages.